red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/whats-changed.rst

 Terminology
 -----------

-To limit the learning curve, Colang 2.0 borrows as much as possible the terminology from Python:
+To limit the learning curve, Colang 2.0 borrows as much terminology from Python as possible:

 - Every bit of Colang code is called a *script*.
 - A single ``.co`` file is called a *module*.